cardanoapi/autonomous-agents/tests/test-api/README.md

 The test is responsible for following things

-- Perform user/ admin authentication tests.
+- Perform User & Admin authentication tests.
-- Perform Agents/Template CRUD Operation tests.
+- Perform Agents & Template Managment tests.
 - Run Agent using Agent Node.
+- Run Test Scenerio to Load Ada from faucet and refund it.
+(Cron Trigger)
+- Run Test Scenerio to Create an Info Action Proposal and vote on it.
+(Manual & Event Trigger)